SEVERE WATER SHORTAGE ALERT

 - Car washing at home (non-commercial) is only allowed on your lawn watering day.

-- Aesthetic fountains are limited to eight hours a day.
+- Aesthetic fountains are limited to four hours a day.

 The order also requires local utilities to review and implement procedures for enforcing water shortage restrictions, including reporting enforcement activity to the District.
 Violations of watering restrictions can result in fines or disconnections.